PIRomanCod/Power-BI-Portfolio/README.md

 Welcome to my personal Power BI portfolio repository!
 Here you will find a collection of Power BI projects and dashboards that demonstrate my skills and expertise in data visualization, business intelligence, and analytics using Power BI.

 ## About Me
 I am a meticulous data enthusiast with extensive experience in Power BI (DAX, PQ), Python (Web, DS, ML), and Excel (DAX, PP, VBA).
 I have over 20 years of data science experience, including transforming raw data into meaningful insights, creating interactive dashboards, and helping companies make data-driven decisions.

 This portfolio showcases my mastery of Power BI and highlights my ability to effectively present complex data visually.

+My key area of expertise lies in analyzing and optimizing unit economics, helping businesses understand their cost structures, PnL, ROI, COGS, and other key metrics.

+I develop interactive dashboards and models that reveal core drivers of profitability, track operational KPIs, and support decision-making at both tactical and executive levels.

+This portfolio highlights my ability to visualize complex metrics across industries such as e-commerce, SaaS, agriculture, and logistics.

+My goal is to help companies achieve sustainable growth by making their data work for them — clearly, effectively, and with measurable results.

 ---
 - <ins><b>©2024 PiRoman.
 All rights reserved</b></ins>
 ---

 ## Project 1: CEO's executive Dashboard

 <details>
   <summary>A comprehensive dashboard for a manufacturing and trading company,